papertank/envoy-deploy/readme.md

 ## Disclaimer

-Before using on live server, it is best to test on a local VM (like [Laravel Homestead](https://laravel.com/docs/5.4/homestead)) first.
+Before using on live server, it is best to test on a local VM (like [Laravel Homestead](https://laravel.com/docs/7.x/homestead)) first.

 ## Changes
+V3.0
+- Updated DotEnv to "^4.0" for Laravel 7 compatibility.

 V2.2
 - Added `health_check` task and config.
 - Added `rollback` task to update current to previous deployment.